Hex1exe/Hex1exe/README.md

 - 👋 Hi, I’m @Hex1exe
 - 👀 I’m interested in Hex
 - 🌱 I’m currently learning Eth
-- 💞️ I’m looking to collaborate on pulechain
+- 💞️ I’m looking to collaborate on PulseChain
 - 📫 How to reach me: hexstakes@protonmail.com
 -
 -